abetkin/mi/README.md

     All migrations are applied.

     $ mi new alter_table
     0004_alter_table.sql is generated.
 Please fill it with meaning.
-TODO: print full path

     $ mi apply
     Applied: 0003.sql